-COVID-19 has stripped governments putting them in an unprecedented crisis, measuring in real terms the responsiveness and governance that they have of the countries beyond speeches.
+COVID-19 has put governments in an unprecedented crisis measuring in real terms the responsiveness and governance they have over the countries beyond speeches.
 Experiences have spoken for themselves, in Wuhan, the epicenter of the virus, the government’s response capacity to the emergency has been the best example of governance in crisis, so much so, that after 11 weeks of quarantine and 1 week without presenting new infections, the city recently lifted the confinement and tries to return to normality, making it known that a re-emergence of the epidemic is possible, so prevention recommendations must be maintained.

 The United States, the country that applied laissez-faire in response to COVID-19, is leading the number of infections and ranks third in the number of deaths from the virus, they are currently taking economic policies, although social protection policies are being expected.